-Our Airport Surface Access Strategy 2012-2030 (ASAS) is a central part of our delivery towards the Government's requirement of sustainable aviation which, in turn, is critical to the long term success of Gatwick.
+Called, our Airport Surface Access Strategy 2012-2030 (ASAS), it is core in our work towards the delivery of the Government's requirement of sustainable aviation which, in turn, is critical to the long term success of Gatwick.
 The document sets out our principles, goals and strategies for surface access at Gatwick and is aligned to our 2012 master plan.

 Our vision is to: